epiccoleman/advent_of_code_ex/notes.md

 # notes

+## day 13
+holy shit goddamn that was a rough one, extremely happy to be able to call it done. i think there's some weirdness in the code but if i look at it any longer my brain will melt. i hope day 14 is a straightforward one. woof.

 ## day 12
 pretty straightforward one, probably could have dried it a bit but oh well. good enough!